arnaud-zurawczak/MaintenanceBundle/README.md

 OVERVIEW
 ========

+*This repository is forked from [LexikMaintenanceBundle](https://github.com/lexik/LexikMaintenanceBundle).*

 This bundle allows you to place your website in maintenance mode by calling two commands in your console.
-A page with status code 503 appears to users, it is possible to authorize certain ips addresses stored in your configuration
+A page with status code 503 appears to users, it is possible to authorize certain ips addresses stored in your configuration.

 [![pipeline status](https://gitlab.com/adynemo/maintenance-bundle/badges/master/pipeline.svg)](https://gitlab.com/adynemo/maintenance-bundle/-/commits/master)